JorgeBioInf/ROS-Bacterial-Metabolism/scripts/ROS_modelling/readme.md

 # Evaluating the impact of ROS on *P. putida* metabolism
 This codes allow to assess the impact of ROS-mediated inhibition of enzymes in the metabolism of *P. putida*.

-Codes used for this aim were programmed in Jupyter Notebooks for a better manipulation and step-by-step evaluation.
+Codes were programmed as Jupyter Notebooks for a better manipulation and step-by-step evaluation.

 ## What does each script do?
 - `metab_enrich_analysis.ipynb`: Assesses whether each metabolic subsystem belongsto primary or secondary metabolism according to enrichment analyses.